bennlich/FirebaseIndex/README.md

 ### child (key)

 Get a Firebase reference to the child data object.
 If the child does not exist in this index (even if it's in the original data path) then undefined is returned.
-Unlike Firebase.child where a ref is guaranteed, even if the data doesn't exist yet.
+This deviates from the standard `Firebase.child` behavior, where a ref is guaranteed, even if the data doesn't exist yet.

+The child key must also specify a direct child (it cannot be used to access say, users/123/email, in the example above, only users/123)

    - {String} key